 Churn rate differs by industry, but in retail, a rate of 5-7% per year is pretty standard.
 Anything higher than that is a red flag and needs to be fixed immediately.

-Once you have an idea of why your customers churn, and how fast, it’s time to create a digital marketing strategy that will convince customers to come back and shop again.
+Once you have an idea of why your customers churn, and how fast, it’s time to create a mobile marketing strategy that will convince customers to come back and shop again.

 Here’s how to get started.